Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Introduction

-In this paper, we propose a quantum Monte Carlo algorithm to solve high-dimensional Black-Scholes PDEs with correlation and general payoff function which is continuous and piece-wise affine (CPWA), enabling to price most relevant payoff functions used in finance (see also Section~\ref{subsec:CPWA}).
-Our algorithm follows the idea of the quantum Monte Carlo algorithm proposed in \cite{QC4_optionpricing} which first uploads the multivariate log-normal distribution and the payoff function in rotated form and then applies a QAE algorithm to approximately solve the Black-Scholes PDE to price options.
-Our main contribution lies in a rigourous error analysis as well as complexity analysis of our algorithm.
+Our main contribution lies in a rigorous and comprehensive error analysis as well as complexity analysis of our algorithm.
 To that end, we first introduce quantum circuits that can perform arithmetic operations on two complement's numbers representing signed dyadic rational numbers, together with its complexity analysis.
-This allows us to provide a rigorous error and complexity analysis when uploading first a truncated and discretized approximation of the multivariate log-normal distribution and then uploading an approximation of the CPWA payoff function in rotated form, where the approximation consists of truncation as well as the rounding of the coefficients of the CPWA payoff function.
+This allows us to provide a rigorous error and complexity analysis when uploading first a truncated and discretized approximation of the multivariate log-normal distribution and then uploading an approximation of the continuous piecewise affine payoff function in rotated form, where the approximation consists of truncation as well as the rounding of the coefficients of the continuous piecewise affine payoff function.
 This together with a rigorous error and complexity analysis when applying the modified iterative quantum amplitude estimation algorithm \cite{fukuzawa2022modified} allows us to control the output error of our algorithm to be bounded by the pre-specified accuracy level $\varepsilon \in (0,1)$, while bounding its computational complexity; we refer to Theorem~\ref{main theorem} for the precise statement of our main result.

-In particular, we prove that the computational complexity of our algorithm only grows polynomially in the space dimension $d$ of the Black-Scholes PDE and in the (reciprocal of the) accuracy level $\varepsilon$, demonstrating that our algorithm does not suffer from the curse of dimensionality.
-To the best of our knowledge this is the first work in the literature which mathematically proves that a quantum Monte Carlo algorithm can overcome the curse of dimensionality when approximately solving a high-dimensional PDE.
+In particular, we prove that the computational complexity of our algorithm only grows polynomially in the space dimension $d$ of the Black-Scholes PDE and in the (reciprocal of the) accuracy level $\varepsilon$.
+This is in line with classical (i.e.\ non-quantum) Monte Carlo methods, where the number of Monte Carlo samples required in order to approximate the solution of the Black-Scholes PDE only grows polynomially in the dimension $d$ and $\varepsilon^{-1}$, see, e.g., \cite{HutzenthalerJentzenVonWurstemberger}.
+Moreover, we show that for payoff functions which are bounded, our algorithm indeed has a \textit{speed-up} compared to classical Monte Carlo methods.
+To the best of our knowledge, this is the first work in the literature which provides a rigorous and comprehensive mathematical error and complexity analysis for a quantum Monte Carlo algorithm which approximately solves multidimensional PDEs.
 We refer to Remark~\ref{rem:complexity} for a detailed discussion of the complexity analysis.